jundalisay/superb/content/en/research/constitutions/ph/1973/article-04.md

 ---
-title: BILL OF RIGHTS
+title: Bill Of Rights
-date: 2022-01-31
+date: 2022-01-28
-heading: Article 4 of the 1973 Constitution Simplified
+heading: Article 4
 # date: 1899-01-19
 description: "No person shall be deprived of life, liberty, or property without due process of law, nor shall any person be denied the equal protection of the laws"
 image: "/graphics/1973.jpg"
-linkb: "/research/constitutions/ph/1973/article-01"
-linkbtext: "article-01"
-linkf: "/research/constitutions/ph/1973/article-07"
-linkftext: "article-07"
-icon: /icons/sun.png
+icon: /flags/ph.png
 ---

-Article 4: BILL OF RIGHTS
+## Article 4: BILL OF RIGHTS

 Section 1.
 No person shall be deprived of life, liberty, or property without due process of law, nor shall any person be denied the equal protection of the laws.